 Short & Easy Hikes in Rocky Mountain National Park

 Rocky Mountain National Park is one of my favorite places on earth, and I was lucky enough to grow up about an hour and a half away.
 The beauty and magnificence of this gem of a national park have made it more and more popular with tourists from all over the world.
+And it is really one of the best US National Parks for families.
 But let’s get to the point, what’s one of the best easy hikes for kids and adults?

 One of the most popular easy hikes in the park is the Bear Lake Loop.
 When you enter the park simply follow the signs to Bear Lake or review the map given to you upon entry.
 I love the .8-mile roundtrip walk around Bear Lake in any season (although fall with the golden aspens maybe my favorite).